IrfanAkram5/bokeh/README.md

 ## marlborough24_stacked.ipynb

-The notebook is the 3rd iteration and.
-It reads in data from `marlborough24_data.csv` and creates a stacked horizontal bar chart.
+The notebook is the 3rd iteration and it reads in data from `marlborough24_data.csv` and creates a stacked horizontal bar chart.
 Example of using categorical and time data.
 You should see the below plot( rendered with initial uploaded version of the notebook):

 ![alt text](image.png)